Who Do You Want to Be in 20, 40, 60 Years?

 You can probably name one or more older role models who you hope to emulate.
 Maybe you admire their strong relationships with family and friends.
 Maybe you’ve noticed the way they serve their church and community.
 Or maybe their career reflects hard, faithful work done in a Christ-like manner.

 Your college years are a formative time that can impact all of these areas and help you become the Christ-centered person you want to be for the rest of your life.
-At Covenant, we don’t only want you to succeed as a student or begin a great career, although those things are significant and worth celebrating.
-We care more about your life-long walk with Jesus.
+At Covenant, we care about your success as a student, your career, and your life-long walk with Jesus.

 Faith, Career, and Life: They Go Together